fastbootstrap/atlassian-design-for-bootstrap/site/content/components/textfield/index.md

 ### Color input

 Set the `type="color"` and add `.form-control-color` to the `<input>`.
 We use the modifier class to set fixed heights and override some inconsistencies between browsers.

 {{< example >}}
 <label for="exampleColorInput" class="form-label">Color picker</label>
-<input type="color" class="form-control form-control-color"
+<input type="color" class="form-control form-control-sm form-control-color"
- id="exampleColorInput" value="#563d7c" title="Choose your color">
+ id="exampleColorInput" value="#8777d9" title="Choose your color">
 {{</ example >}}

+You can use ` form-control-sm` or `.form-control-lg` to change its sizes.

 ### Email input